 Four nonafterburning turbofan engines are mounted in pairs within the wing structure, with scalloped over-wing intake ducts and shielded over-wing trailing edge nozzles.
-The aircraft has a quadruple-redundant flyby-wire digital flight-control system, actuating moving surfaces at the wing trailing edges that combine aileron, elevator, and rudder functions.
+The aircraft has a quadruple-redundant fly-by-wire digital flight-control system, actuating moving surfaces at the wing trailing edges that combine aileron, elevator, and rudder functions.
 A landing gear track of 40 ft enables the B-2 to use any runway that can handle a Boeing 727 airliner.

 B-2A.
-B-2 production represents three successive blocks of capability.
-Block 10 aircraft carried B83 nuclear bombs or 16 Mk 84 2,000-lb conventional munitions.
-Block 20 aircraft additionally carried B61/7 and B61/11 weight and larger under-wing tanks.
-Powered by J57-P-19W or -29WA engines.
-First flown March 1956; 35 were delivered June-December 1956.
-Majority retired
+B-2 production represents three successive blocks

-B-2 Spirit (MSgt.
-Val Gempis)
+B-2 Spirit (Richard VanderMeulen)